Monday, March 28, 2022

 .

 Back on Ancestry, I plugged “Panayota Haralambacon and the ship’s date and found a digital version of the ship’s original messy document.
-The first name is almost illegible; and the last name does look like "Haramlambacon," but her home was listed as St John, (thank you, Ruby) and her destination was Elizabeth, New Jersey where she was to live wither her brother.
+The first name is almost illegible; and the last name does look like "Haramlambacon."
+Her home was listed as St John, (thank you, Ruby) and her destination was Elizabeth, New Jersey where she was to live with her brother.
 She was described as a 22 year old single woman with black hair and brown eyes, occupation “servant.”
-All in all, I think this was my grandmother despite the misspelled name.
-(The Greek alphabet muddies many names in translation.
-I have since found a reference to their last name being Harapopo on a Social Security document so I still am not sure of the surname.)
+She was traveling with her brother-in-law, Sophocles Karas.
+She listed "Dem" Karas -his wife and her sister as her closest living relative in Greece.

-Two years later, possibly through the Greek confectioner’s version of match.com., Pete found his bride still living with her brother, Tom.
+Two years later, possibly through the Greek confectioner’s version of match.com., Pete found his bride still living with her brother, Tom who also was a candy store proprietor.
 Though somewhat older, Pete was a handsome, successful bachelor who owned his own home and business.

-This was probably an arranged marriage, settled on between the two men....and any record of a courtship is lost to the past, The wedding announcement that I found was concise and to the point.
+This was probably an arranged marriage, settled on between the two men.
+Any record of a possible courtship is lost to the past, The wedding announcement that I found was concise and to the point.

 “Peter Cokinos and P. Haralampakos will be married on July 30, 1914 at 3 o’clock pm.
 At 103 First Street, Elizabeth, New Jersey and will leave for Washington the same day at 6 P.m.”